DataDog/documentation/content/en/agent/architecture.md

 | tcp/17124 | The forwarder for graphite support  |
 | udp/8125  | DogStatsD                           |

 All listening processes are bound by default to `127.0.0.1` and/or `::1` on Agent versions 3.4.1 or later.
 In earlier versions, they were bound to `0.0.0.0` (all interfaces).
-For information on running the Agent through a proxy see [Agent proxy configuration][4].
+For information on running the Agent through a proxy, see [Agent proxy configuration][4].
 For information on IP ranges to allow, see [Network Traffic][5].

 The recommended number of open file descriptors is 1024.
 You can see this value with the command `ulimit -a`.
 If you have a hard limitation below the recommended value, for example Shell Fork Bomb Protection, one solution is to add the following in `supervisord.conf`: